AbdulRafayZaidi/AbdulRafayZaidi.github.io/content/projects/Bike_Sharing_2020/Bike_Sharing_2020.md

 * Some routes are more frequented than the rest and need special attention.

-* Summarized from above, the company could initially target the stations listed in the chart below.
+* Correlating with above, the company could initially target the stations listed in the chart below.

    ![Most Active Stations](projects/Bike_Sharing_2020/most_acive_stations.png)